 Benefits of the mortgage interest deduction

-Case in point: If you pay $10,000 in mortgage interest and are in the 33 percent tax bracket, you’ll lower your tax bill by $3,300 after subtracting the $10,000 deduction from your income.
+The key benefit of taking the mortgage interest deduction is that it can decrease the total tax you pay.
+Let’s say you paid $10,000 in mortgage interest and are in the 32 percent tax bracket.
+You’ll lower your tax bill by $3,200 after subtracting the $10,000 deduction from your income.

 “Those in higher tax brackets will benefit the most as they will see larger deductions,” notes Kelly Crane, president and chief investment officer of Napa Valley Wealth Management, based in St. Helena, California.

 In fact, lower-earning taxpayers get less benefit overall, explains Andrew Latham, a certified personal finance counselor and managing editor at SuperMoney in Santa Ana, California.